VOLTTRON/volttron/README.md

 python volttron/utils/rmq_mgmt.py federation
 ```

-We need to provide the hostname (or IP address) and port of the upstream nodes when prompted.
+Please provide the hostname (or IP address) and port of the upstream nodes when prompted.
 For bi-directional data flow, we will have to run the same script on both the nodes.

 ## Next Steps
 We request you to explore and contribute towards development of VOLTTRON message bus refactor task.
-This is an ongoing task and we
- are working towards completing the below:
+This is an ongoing task and we are working towards completing the below:
 * Adding authentication and authorization feature to RabbitMQ message bus.
 * Authenticated connection amongst multiple platform instances.
-* Creation of Each agent has to have a unique RabbitMQ user id.
 * Testing of RabbitMQ shovel for multi-platform over NAT setup

 ## Acquiring Third Party Agent Code